Seasawher/mathlib4-help/docs/tactics.md

 ## polyrith
 Defined in: `Mathlib.Tactic.Polyrith.«tacticPolyrithOnly[_]»`

+The `polyrith` tactic is no longer supported in Mathlib, because it relied on a defunct external service.

+---

 Attempts to prove polynomial equality goals through polynomial arithmetic on the hypotheses (and additional proof terms if the user specifies them).
 It proves the goal by generating an appropriate call to the tactic